rust1d/Variegate/README.md

 **Transfers** between wallets are never subjected to any fees.

-**Buys** are subjected to a fee of 8%.
-6% is sent to the rewards system and 2% is sent to the project wallet.
+**Buys** are subjected to a total fee of 8% - 6% rewards / 2% project

-**Sells** are subjected to a fee of 12%.
-10% is sent to the rewards system and 2% is sent to the project wallet.
+**Sells** are subjected to a total fee of 12% - 10% rewards / 2% project

 ## Rewards

 Rewards tokens collected from sell fees are converted into BNB.
 Holders meeting the minimum required balance will automatically earn a share of these rewards.
 Rewards are earned proportionate to the holder's eligible tokens in the pool of all eligible tokens.

+### Diamond Hands Staking

-Any holder with the minimum balance will start with 50% of their tokens added to the pool of tokens tracked.
-This amount will increased by 1% for each day the holder goes without selling until 100% is reached and they are fully vested.
-Any reduction of tokens, either by selling or transferring, will drop the holder back to 50% and restart the vesting process.
-Buying or receiving more tokens will immediately include those tokens in the rewards system at the current vesting percent.
+Any holder with the minimum balance will have at least 50% of their tokens staked in the tracking pool.
+This percent will increased by 1% for each day the wallet goes without selling until 100% is reached and their tokens are fully staked. _Any_ reduction of tokens, either by selling or transferring, will drop the stake back to 50% and restart the process at 50%.
+Any additional tokens bought or received will immediately be included tracking pool at the holder's current staked percent.

-* The percent of tokens eligible to earn rewards is `50% + 1% * days since sell` capped at 100%.
+* The percent of tokens tracked is `50% + 1% per day since last sell (max 100%)`

 ### Claiming Rewards